Director of Special Education

 Thomaston, GA 30286

-Special education is a service for any student 3-21 years of age considered to have a disability under the Individuals with Disabilities Education Act (IDEA).
+The Exceptional Children Services department serves students ages 3-21 years considered to have a disability under the Individuals with Disabilities Education Act (IDEA).
 Students being served must meet the eligibility criteria in any of the following areas: autism, deaf/blind, emotional and behavioral disorder, hearing impairment, intellectual disability, orthopedic, other health impairment, severe emotional and behavioral disorder, specific learning disability, significant development delay, speech/language impairment, traumatic brain injury, visual impairment.
 Thomaston-Upson's students with disabilities are provided specialized instruction and related services.
 Teachers and paraprofessionals work collaboratively with school staff and parents to assure that students with disabilities are provided appropriate learning experiences and opportunities.

-Requests for student records should be made to Denise Chatfield, Special Education Administrative Assistant.
+Requests for student records should be made to Joyce Williams, Exceptional Children Services Administrative Assistant.

 What is Child Find?